unoplatform/uno.resizetizer/doc/using-uno-resizetizer.md

 # [**Class Library Based Solution**](#tab/classlib)

 * Create an `Icons` folder inside the Base project, and add the files related to the app icon there.
-* Now open the `base.props` file, inside the `MyApp.Base` folder project and add the following block:
+* Now open the `base.props` file, inside the `MyApp.Shared` project and add the following block:

 ```xml
 <ItemGroup>